This article takes a look at how consumer psychology can be used to power up your copywriting strategy– tips, tricks and all.

 Ramit Sethi’s “Watch Me Take a Bath” headline is a great example.

-While it’s not actually leading to anything racy or NSFW, it draws clickthroughs because it still triggers the impulse.
+While it’s not actually leading to anything racy or NSFW, it attracts clicks because it still triggers the impulse.

 We’re all suckers for the unusual.

-Anything that challenges the norm is something that will gain attention, which is exactly why you should try to incorporate it into your copy.
+Anything that challenges the norm is something that will gain attention, which is exactly why you should try to incorporate it into your strategy.

 This goes right along with unusual, only it’s so far from the norm that consumers need proof to believe it.